pereznetworks/Library-Manager/README.md

       Fixed Create Loan and error validation
       Fixed Return Book form and error validation

+      Using custom unique validation function
         Added to library_id validation,
           isUnique and validation to using format, MCL0100 Added isUnique to email validation, also

+      Using custom Date string parser,
+        Added to Loan model for loaned_on, return_by and returned_on dates

       Per reviewer comments
         removed logic so all that books will show in create new loan form